RT-Colby/CTF-SAK-Toolkit/README.md

 # CTF-SAK-Toolkit
-The Capture The Flag Swiss Army Knife Toolkit is a application that aims to decode and do basic ctf problems without having to have multiple applications
+The Swiss Army Knife Toolkit is a application that aims to decode and do basic ctf problems without having to have multiple applications

 Want to help?
 Look at the trello to see what new features can be added!